 Diagnosis and treatment

 If a UTI is suspected it is important to consult a doctor as soon as practicable so that an accurate diagnosis can be made and appropriate treatment given.
-Prompt treatment is important to prevent infection of the kidneys from developing.
+Prompt treatment is important to prevent infection of the kidneys and other potential complications (such as sepsis) from developing.
 Until a doctor can be consulted, initial treatment measures include:

 - Drinking lots of water